DollaHane/x86-OS/info/makefiles_readme.txt

 __________________________________________________
 4. Usage:
-To build the project: make
+To build the project run: make
 To clean up: make clean

 __________________________________________________